 - Although this building is currently vacant, its most recent use was as a function/reception centre.
-This use is proposed to be continued; - Refurbishment, internal alterations, addition of a second storey and side wing, and external landscaping; - Including reception areas, bar, external lounge and terrace, kitchen, storage, amenities and a lift; and - Capacity for 140 persons for banquet-type functions, or 160 for cocktail functions on the ground floor and 110 persons for banquet-type functions, or 120 for cocktail functions on the first floor.
+This use is proposed to be continued. - Adaptive reuse, internal renovations including acoustic treatments, addition of a small side wing and external landscaping. - Including reception area, enclosed terrace, kitchen, storage, amenities, bridal room and a chair lift for accessible compliance. - Capacity for 140 persons for banquet-type functions, or 160 for cocktail functions.